 Bermuda grass sunlight requirements

 The intensity of light is very important but that’s not all.
-Duration of sunlight over the length of the day also has an effect on the growth of leaves, rhizomes, and stolons
+Duration of sunlight over the length of the day also affects the growth of leaves, rhizomes, and stolons

-There are some varieties of Bermuda grass that have improved resistance to shade or less sunlight exposure.
+Some varieties of Bermuda grass have improved resistance to shade or less sunlight exposure.
 However, they do not do as well as Zoysia and Ryegrass.

 Effects of Shade on Bermudagrass Lawns